-Saving succeeding generations from the scourge of war was the main motivation for creating the United Nations, whose founders lived through the devastation of two world wars.
-Since its creation, the UN has often been called upon to prevent disputes from escalating into war, or to help restore peace when armed conflict does break out, and to promote lasting peace in societies emerging from wars.
+Saving future generations from the scourge of war was the main motivation for creating the United Nations, whose founders lived through the devastation of two world wars.
+Since its creation, the UN has often been called upon to prevent disputes from escalating into war, or to help restore peace following the outbreak of armed conflict, and to promote lasting peace in societies emerging from wars.

 Over the decades, the UN has helped to end numerous conflicts, often through actions of the Security Council — the organ with primary responsibility, under the United Nations Charter, for the maintenance of international peace and security.
-When a complaint concerning a threat to peace is brought before it, the Council's first action is usually to recommend to the parties to try to reach agreement by peaceful means.
-In some cases, the Council itself undertakes investigation and mediation.
-It may appoint special representatives or request the Secretary-General to do so or to use his good offices.
+When it receives a complaint about a threat to peace, the Council first recommends that the parties seek an agreement by peaceful means.
+In some cases, the Council itself investigates and mediates.
+It may appoint special representatives or request the Secretary-General to do so, or to use his good offices.
 It may set forth principles for a peaceful settlement.

-When a dispute leads to fighting, the Council's first concern is to bring it to an end as soon as possible.
-On many occasions, the Council has issued ceasefire directives which have been instrumental in preventing wider hostilities.
-It also deploys United Nations peacekeeping operations to help reduce tensions in troubled areas, keep opposing forces apart and create conditions for sustainable peace after settlements have been reached.
+When a dispute leads to fighting, the Council's first concern is to end it as soon as possible.
+On many occasions, the Council has issued ceasefire directives, which have helped to prevent major hostilities.
+It also deploys UN peacekeeping operations to reduce tensions in troubled areas, keep opposing forces apart, and create conditions for sustainable peace after settlements have been reached.
 The Council may decide on enforcement measures, economic sanctions (such as trade embargoes) or collective military action.

 According to the Charter, the General Assembly can make recommendations on the general principles of cooperation for maintaining international peace and security, including disarmament, and for the peaceful settlement of any situation that might impair friendly relations among nations.
-The General Assembly can also discuss any question relating to international peace and security and make recommendations, if the issue is not currently being discussed by the Security Council.
+The General Assembly may also discuss any question relating to international peace and security and make recommendations the Security Council is not currently discussing the issue.

-Pursuant to its “Uniting for Peace” resolution of November 1950 (resolution 377 (V), the General Assembly may also take action if the Security Council fails to act, owing to the negative vote of a Permanent Member, in a case where there appears to be a threat to or breach of the peace, or act of aggression.
-The Assembly can consider the matter immediately with a view to making recommendations to Members for collective measures to maintain or restore international peace and security.
+Pursuant to its “Uniting for Peace” resolution of November 1950 (resolution 377 (V)), the General Assembly may also take action if the Security Council fails to act, owing to the negative vote of a Permanent Member, in a case where there appears to be a threat to, or breach of peace, or an act of aggression.
+The Assembly can consider the matter immediately in order to make recommendations to Members for collective measures to maintain, or restore, international peace and security.

-The main strategies for preventing disputes from escalating into conflict, and for preventing the recurrence of conflict, are preventive diplomacy and preventive disarmament.
-Preventive diplomacy refers to action taken to prevent disputes from arising or from escalating into conflicts, and to limit the spread of conflicts when they occur.
+The main strategies to prevent disputes from escalating into conflict, and to prevent the recurrence of conflict, are preventive diplomacy and preventive disarmament.
+Preventive diplomacy refers to action taken to prevent disputes from arising or escalating into conflicts, and to limit the spread of conflicts as they arise.
 It may take the form of mediation, conciliation or negotiation.

 Early warning is an essential component of prevention, and the United Nations carefully monitors developments around the world to detect threats to international peace and security, thereby enabling the Security Council and the Secretary-General to carry out preventive action.
 Envoys and special representatives of the Secretary-General are engaged in mediation and preventive diplomacy throughout the world.
 In some trouble spots, the mere presence of a skilled envoy can prevent the escalation of tension.
-This work is often undertaken in cooperation with regional organizations.
+These envoys often cooperate with regional organizations.